openhab/openhab-addons/bundles/org.openhab.binding.webexteams/README.md

 Webex Teams supports two main types of app integration:

 * Bot: a separate identity that can be used to communicate with people and rooms.
-* Person or Integration: OAuth integration that allows the binding to act on a persons behalf.
+* Person integration: OAuth integration that allows the binding to act on behalf of a persons.

 Both of these accounts must be first configured on the [Webex Developers](https://developer.webex.com/my-apps) website.
 When creating a person integration, it's important you customize the redirect URL based on your OpenHab installation.